 Snorkeling in Cabo San Lucas: Boats vs Beaches

-We have done a wide variety of snorkeling in Cabo San Lucas over the years, and when we say “variety” we’re not just talking about the beaches we’re at, but about the method of approach and overall wildlife.
+We have done a wide variety of snorkeling in Cabo San Lucas over the years, and when we say “variety” we’re not just talking about the beaches we’re at, but the method of approach and overall wildlife.
 You know that we love to get out on the water, so that’s one approach we take, but then we also will venture out in a car or even on foot to find good snorkeling in Cabo San Lucas and all the way up to La Paz.
 The best Cabo snorkeling spots are in surprising places.

 Snorkeling the Sea of Cortez via Boat